 Forest fires in Ukraine occur as a consequence of non-intended human activity.
 Therefore, they are reflected in the CRF tables as "wildfires".
-Controlled fires (burns) do not take place in Ukraine.
-In the current NIR, the approach to determining GHG emissions from forest fires was revised, as described in more detail in Annex 3.3.
+Controlled fires (burns) do not take place in

+Ukraine.
+The approach to determine GHG emissions from forest fires is described in detail in Annex 3.3.